cjc7373/ansible/README.md

 `community.general.gunicorn` doesn't seem to support reload.
 (Because it runs gunicorn as a daemon) So I choose to stick on the systemd service.

 ## Services not controlled with ansible
-- miniflux exporter, and its related systemd unit